 This was the thickest of all—over thirty pages long.
 Unlike the previous one, however, it was written simply and was easy to read.
 It was a story of a Dragon Knight.

-The whole tale was fun and interesting, though it seemed to be lacking in substance.
-The knight in the story was very busy-he was off saving princesses, slaying monsters, and doing other courageous deeds.
+The whole tale was fun and exciting, though it seemed to be lacking in substance.
+The knight in the story was very busy—he was off saving princesses, slaying monsters, and doing other courageous deeds.
 Yet the descriptions in the story were vague and didn’t impart much of anything.
-It did have a good ending though-he married the most beautiful princess he’d rescued and got his own kingdom.
+It did have a good ending though—he married the most beautiful princess he’d rescued and got his own kingdom.
 She doubted anyone could ask for more.

 When she finished with the last and set it down, she found Lareen sitting quietly on her bed staring at her.
 “Finished?”

-“No, I… I’ve made my decision.”
+“No, I … I’ve made my decision.”
 Talia took the parchment on dragon maintenance.

 Lareen’s brow rose on her lovely face.
 “That one?
 Why not the first?”

 The Administrator’s seeming amazement at her choice surprised Talia.
-Her mind stumbled to come up with an explanation even as a small part of her now doubted her choice.
+Her mind stumbled to come up with an explanation even as a small part of her now doubted her decision.
 “The, the list is nice and is made up of useful things, but other than to maybe be used for figuring out the general weight of things, you can’t really use it.
 Though it has prices on it, there’s no way to tell whose prices they are so the information is worthless.”
 She hoped she didn’t sound as unsure as she felt.